Part 1. Key Qualities of Research-Policy Partnerships

 “The ESRC-DFID Strategic Partnership has been successful in demonstrating what approaches [to partnership] are effective, being sharply focused on the combination of relevance and academic rigour with targeted, well-planned research uptake methods.”

-Diana Dalton, Former Deputy Director of DFID’s Research Evidence Division
+Diana Dalton, Former Deputy Director of DFID’s Research Evidence Division (Excerpt from the Foreword in IDS Bulletin 50.1)

 1.2 Defining partnerships for policy change in development